stratosphereips/StratosphereLinuxIPS/docs/installation.md

 _Note: for those using a different base image, you need to also install tensorflow==2.2.0 via pip3._

-As we mentioned before, the GUI of Slips known as Kalipso relies on ns.
-For it to work we will install the following npm packages:
+As we mentioned before, the GUI of Slips known as Kalipso relies on NodeJs.
+Make sure to use NodeJs greater than version 12.
+For Kalipso to work, we will install the following npm packages:

-	npm install blessed blessed-contrib redis async chalk strip-ansi clipboardy fs sorted-array-async yargs
+	npm install blessed blessed-contrib redis async chalk strip-ansi@6.0.0 clipboardy fs sorted-array-async yargs

 ###  Installing Zeek